qilingframework/zh/index.md

 ---
 <h1>What is Qiling Framework all about</h1>
-Qiling Framework is not just a emulataion platform or a reverse engiinnering tool.
+Qiling Framework is not just a emulation platform or a reverse engineering tool.
 It combines binary instrumentation and binary emulation into one single framework.
 With Qiling Framework, it able to:

   - Redirect process execution flow on the fly
   - Hot-patching binary during execution